-Wikipedia defines formal sector as activities which are taxed and monitored by the government and the activities involved are included in the Gross Domestic Product(GDP).
-In contrast to formal economy is the informal sector which is neither taxed nor included in the GDP and Gross national product (GNP) of a country.
+Wikipedia defines the formal sector as activities that are taxed and monitored by the government and the activities involved are included in the Gross Domestic Product(GDP).
+In contrast to the formal economy is the informal sector which is neither taxed nor included in the GDP and Gross national product (GNP) of a country.

 A major section of the Indian population is into the informal sectors.
 In accordance with the 2000-2010 new employment recorded data, out of the 6.4 million new employment opportunities recorded, approximately 76 percent were in the informal sector.
 Furthermore, 81 percent were informally employed of the 24 percent newly employed in the formal sector.

 Informal sectors are deemed low with low production value.
 In India agriculture, dairy, horticulture and related occupation employ 52 percent of the workers.
 It has less remunerative, unlike the formal sectors.
 The latter provides incentives such as bonuses, paid leave and fixed working hours not to forget maternity leave which is devoid in informal sectors, there are no such incentives.

 Moreover, it lacks security both legally and economically.
 Therefore, there is a greater vulnerability of the workers who are outside the reach of the labor legislation due to a worker’s absence of social protection and worker’s right.
 The vulnerability increases with women in particular.
 Since the organizations, informal sectors are legalized and are monitored by governments the workers by default have economic security and social protection.

 25 percent of the informal sectors constitute urban employment in India.
 These comprise of domestic workers, home-based workers, street vendors, and waste pickers.
 25 percent of the informal sectors constitute urban employment in India.
 These comprise of domestic workers, home-based workers, street vendors, and waste pickers.